 We saw Abu Simbel en route to the Sudan but you can visit it on day trips from Aswan and Cairo.

-One of our trips through Egypt was courtesy of Memphis Tours., We also cycled the continent from Cairo to Cape Town and spent more than 30 days Exploring Egypt.
-Egypt is a country close to our hearts as the starting point of this great travel journey that we’ve been on for the past few years and it brought back fond memories walking through its ancient passageways.
+One of our trips through Egypt was courtesy of Memphis Tours., We also cycled the continent from Cairo to Cape Town and spent more than 30 days exploring Egypt.
+Egypt is a country close to our hearts as the starting point of this great travel journey that we’ve been on for the 15 years.
+Each time we visit, it brings back fond memories of our first time walking through its ancient passageways.